-Thank you for purchasing the Pittsburgh Modular Taiga Keyboard.
-Your interest and investment in our ideas and research help support our ongoing innovative synthesizer design!
+Thank you for purchasing the Pittsburgh Modular Taiga.
+Your interest and investment in our ideas and research help support modern and innovative synthesizer design!

-Taiga Keyboard is a new window into the world of Taiga.
+Taiga is a very personal project for me.
 It is a showcase of how new approaches to synthesis can push analog synthesis forward.
 I believe in analog and I believe that analog synthesis is bursting with amazing worlds left to discover.
-Taiga Keyboard is meant to be a map to some of these worlds.
+Taiga is meant to be a map to some of these worlds.